LohitoBurrito/ECE484_GEM_Lane_Detection/README.md

 #### Ⓒ Color Gradient Thresholding

+With the output of the YoloPV2 model, we needed to extract the lanes itself which are marked in red.
+Therefore, we can filter for red colors using HLS Color Thresholding.
+Its not enough to filter for Red since the output is transparent and we can see the lanes itself below the red markings as depicted in the YoloPV2 output.
+I also want to mention that we turned off gradient filtering.
+Gradient filtering compares 2 pixels side by side to measure a change in the pixel value.
+If there is high pixel difference, the pixel will be marked.
+However, we found out that the gradient thresholding did very little to improve the output, so to increase performance, we did not run the gradient thresholding function.
+The implementation, however, is still within the repository.
+After performing the thresholding, we produced output image such as below.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/3043d006-36c7-4ac2-8220-9149ca77c0ad" alt="drawing" width="45%"/>
 </p>

 #### Ⓓ Perspective Transform

+With the output of the color thresholding, we can transform our view to help determine our steering angle.
+In order to do so, we have to undertand how perspectives work.
+If we look at a straight road, the road itself will look like a trapezoid where the top right corner of the road will be closer to the top left corner of the road compared to the bottom right and bottom left.
+Therefore, we designed to create our own trapezoid and place it on a the outer lane as shown on the left image below.
+We then took all of the contents within the trapezoid, and created a 2d top-down view as shown in the image to the right.
+With this new image, we can determine whether the road is turning left or right.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/2695730b-7837-4f91-b42a-477ecd6ae1a1" width="45%" />